PTAT Doctor of Physical Therapy

 Our program in physical therapy has been preparing students to be highly competent and compassionate professionals for nearly 50 years.
 We take pride in bringing together the most advanced educational philosophies and the most current research together with the finest faculty to create an effective and supportive learning environment.

 Proof of our success is the fact that we have a 99% first-time pass rate on the national licensure examination.

 The Department hosts PT Information Sessions each month.

 PT Information Sessions provide valuable information for the prospective student: physical therapy as a career; pre-requisites necessary for application to the program; and admission procedures.
 Most prospective students find their questions are answered during a session.
 All are welcome to attend.

 Info Sessions are held monthly at the Dumke Health Professions Education Building (HPEB) home of the physical therapy department.
 HPEB is located in Research Park, at 520 Wakara Way.
 It is a small building, nestled between the University Orthopaedic Center and the Marriott Park Hotel.
 Use the bridge to the main entrance and follow the sign posted on the front door to the correct classroom.
-Check the calendar and register for a session under the admissions tab of this website.

 Prospective students who live within a reasonable distance should attend a PT Info Session prior to seeking an individual advising appointment with the Academic Advisor.